Xylambda/kalmankit/README.md

 ![Travis (.org)](https://img.shields.io/travis/xylambda/kalmanfilter?style=for-the-badge)

 General multidimensional implementation of the Kalman filter algorithm using NumPy.
-The Kalman filter is an optimal estimation algorithm, and it is optimal in the sense of reducing the expected squared error of the parameters.
+The Kalman filter is an optimal estimation algorithm: it is optimal in the sense of reducing the expected squared error of the parameters.

-The standard Kalman filter estimates a process by using a form of feedback
-control: time update (predict) and measurement update (correct/update).
+The standard Kalman filter estimates a process by using a form of feedback control loop: time update (predict) and measurement update (correct/update).

 The prediction step:
 <p align="center">